 \section{Abstract}

-Recently, the integration of the local modeling capabilities of Convolutional Neural Networks (CNNs) with the global dependency strengths of Transformers has created a sensation in the semantic segmentation community.
+Recently, integrating the local modeling capabilities of Convolutional Neural Networks (CNNs) with the global dependency strengths of Transformers has created a sensation in the semantic segmentation community.
 However, substantial computational workloads and high hardware memory demands remain major obstacles to their further application in real-time scenarios.
-In this work, we propose a lightweight multiple-information interaction network for real-time semantic segmentation, called LMIINet, which effectively combines CNNs and Transformers while reducing redundant computations and memory footprint.
+In this work, we propose a Lightweight Multiple-Information Interaction Network (LMIINet) for real-time semantic segmentation, which effectively combines CNNs and Transformers while reducing redundant computations and memory footprints.
 It features Lightweight Feature Interaction Bottleneck (LFIB) modules comprising efficient convolutions that enhance context integration.
 Additionally, improvements are made to the Flatten Transformer by enhancing local and global feature interaction to capture detailed semantic information.
-The incorporation of a combination coefficient learning scheme in both LFIB and Transformer blocks facilitates improved feature interaction.
+Incorporating a combination coefficient learning scheme in both LFIB and Transformer blocks facilitates improved feature interaction.
 Extensive experiments demonstrate that LMIINet excels in balancing accuracy and efficiency.
-With only 0.72M parameters and 11.74G FLOPs, LMIINet achieves 72.0\% mIoU at 100 FPS on the Cityscapes test set and 69.94\% mIoU at 160 FPS on the CamVid test dataset using a single RTX2080Ti GPU.
+With only 0.72M parameters and 11.74G FLOPs (Floating Point Operations Per Second), LMIINet achieves 72.0\% mIoU at 100 FPS (Frames Per Second) on the Cityscapes test set and 69.94\% mIoU (mean Intersection over Union) at 160 FPS on the CamVid test dataset using a single RTX2080Ti GPU.